-In 2014 we began the Introduction to Computer Science course based on the “Hour of Code” initiative.
+We have been using Introduction to Computer Science course based on the “Hour of Code” initiative for a number of years.
 This innovative course introduces core computer science and programming concepts.
 The course is designed for use in classrooms for students from ages five to 14, but it is fun to learn at all ages.
 It was created with the help of engineers from Google, Microsoft, Facebook and Twitter and contains elements from popular games like “Angry Birds” to hold the students’ interest.
 Learning is delivered via a mixture of “Unplugged” activities (generally paper-based exercises to introduce Computer Science concepts) and computer-based activities.

 Our Senior students take the ECDL qualification as part of their ICCE Certificates.
 ECDL (European Computer Driving Licence) is known as ICDL (International Computer Driving Licence) outside of Europe.
 ECDL is the international standard in end-user computer skills.
 It provides a practical programme of up-to-date skills and competencies consisting of 7 modules, each validated by a test.
 It is a high-quality, internationally-recognised certification designed, validated, and approved by international experts.
 Students take training on each module of the syllabus prior to taking the test for that module.

 The Seniors’ are studying Khan Academy Coding in IT lessons.
 They have been studying an introduction to Java Script, using Java Script language and the processing Java Script library to produce drawings and animations.